BHASVIC-WilliamWinter24/UnityTutorial/README.md

 - pick the collider with the most similar shape to your object
 - can edit the collider to exclude areas (like little bits of decoration)
 - *IsTrigger* is intangible but detects collision
+- for objects it is a good idea to use capsule colliders, as box colliders can sometimes catch

 ## Audio
 - *Audio Source* plays audio